-The Test Project must be accompanied by proof of function, construction, or completion in a time frame appropriate to the skill competition (for example, a photograph of a project completed according to the Test Project within material, equipment, knowledge, and time constraints).
+Validation is the third and final stage of QAC.
+Using unambiguous evidence, it signs off the Test Project's functionality and fitness for purpose.
+Therefore, the Test Project must be accompanied by proof of function, construction, or completion in a time frame appropriate to the skill competition (Evidence may be, for example, a photograph of a project completed according to the Test Project within material, equipment, knowledge, and time constraints).

-10.7 SELECTION
+10.7 Timetable and personnel